Updated on February 3, 2023

 Couples therapy, also called behavioral couples therapy (BCT), is the mainstay of substance abuse treatment in couples.
 It is a psychology-based approach that helps with both drug and alcohol addiction.

 Couples therapy requires a lot of communication.
-This is probably why it promotes abstinence and improves relationships better than individualized treatment.
-Studies further show it reduces domestic violence and the emotional stress of a couple's children.2
+It promotes abstinence and improves relationships better than individualized treatment.
+Studies further show it reduces domestic violence and the emotional stress of a couple’s children.2

 Couples Detox and Withdrawal

 Withdrawal symptoms can appear within hours of quitting substance use.
-Detoxification is advised for couples who experience withdrawal.
+Professionals recommend detoxification for couples who experience withdrawal.

-Detox is an inpatient treatment that lasts for as long as you have symptoms.
-Usually, it takes 7 to 10 days before symptoms subside.
-Though it depends on the type of drug and how long you have been taking them.
+A medical detox is an inpatient treatment lasting as long as you have symptoms, typically 7-10 days.
+However, this depends on the type of drug and how long you have been taking them.

 The goal of detox is to prevent relapse by making withdrawal more comfortable.
 Doctors will provide medications to ease your symptoms.
 They will monitor your progress to ensure your comfort and safety.

-Couples with more severe SUD's may be given medications to control their cravings.
-Examples include naltrexone, methadone, buprenorphine, and naloxone.
+Healthcare providers may give couples with more severe SUDs medications to control their cravings.
+Examples include:

-Medication assisted treatment (MAT) is not something you take alone.
-Doctors often prescribe it with counseling and behavioral therapy.
-This is because it cannot treat substance use problems.
+Medication-assisted treatment (MAT) is not something you take alone.
+Doctors often prescribe it with counseling and behavioral therapy because MAT cannot treat substance use problems alone.
 It only lessens cravings so you can avoid relapse.

 Psychotherapy

 Psychotherapy or talk therapy involves therapy sessions between a licensed therapist and individuals.
-It can also be performed on couples seeking treatment for substance use disorder.
+Professionals can also perform it on couples seeking treatment for substance use disorder.

 Sessions are usually held once a week and take up to an hour.
-The whole treatment can last several sessions (short-term) or for months or years (long-term).
+The whole treatment can last for several sessions only (short-term) or take months or years (long-term).

-According to studies, psychotherapy is linked to positive changes in the brain.
-It has also been shown to improve a person's behaviors and emotions.3 Both can help create happier and healthier relationships.
+According to studies, psychotherapy can cause positive changes in the brain.
+It has also improved a person’s behaviors and emotions.3 Both can help create happier and healthier relationships.

 Dual Diagnosis Treatment

-Dual diagnosis treatment is proven to be more effective than treatments that address these problems separately.
+Dual diagnosis treatment is more effective than treatments that address these problems separately.
 Unfortunately, very few treatment centers offer it.4

 Phone, Video, or Live-Chat Support